- Domestic Violence

 However, if you’re unsure, it may be in your best interest to refuse and contact an attorney as soon as possible.

 If you want to beat a Rhode Island DUI charge, you must speak with an experienced DUI attorney as soon as possible.
 A DUI attorney will be able to closely examine all of the evidence from your case and determine if you can have your charges dropped.
 Remember that your breathalyzer device may have been faulty or misread.
 Your field sobriety test could have been inaccurate or conducted in the wrong manner.
 There are a wide variety of issues that can come along with a DUI charge.
 It’s important to explore all of them.
-Contact a DUI attorney today to learn more about your options.
+Contact a Rhode Island Breathalyzer Refusal and DUI attorney S. Joshua Macktaz, Esq. today to learn more about your options.